Neo-medievalism: Medieval studies

-An early use of the term neo-medievalism in a sense like Umberto Eco's was in Isaiah Berlin's 1953 "The Hedgehog and the Fox": There is no kinship between him Joseph de Maistre and those who really did believe in the possibility of some kind of return – neo-medievalists from Wackenroder and Görres and Cobbett to G. K. Chesterton, and Slavophils and Distributists and Pre-Raphaelites and other nostalgic romantics; for he believed, as Tolstoy also did, in the exact opposite: in the "inexorable" power of the present moment: in our inability to do away with the sum of conditions which cumulatively determine our basic categories, an order which we can never fully describe or, otherwise than by some immediate awareness of it, come to know.
+An early use of the term neo-medievalism in a sense like Umberto Eco's was in Isaiah Berlin's 1953 "The Hedgehog and the Fox": There is no kinship between him [Joseph de Maistre] and those who really did believe in the possibility of some kind of return – neo-medievalists from Wackenroder and Görres and Cobbett to G. K. Chesterton, and Slavophils and Distributists and Pre-Raphaelites and other nostalgic romantics; for he believed, as Tolstoy also did, in the exact opposite: in the "inexorable" power of the present moment: in our inability to do away with the sum of conditions which cumulatively determine our basic categories, an order which we can never fully describe or, otherwise than by some immediate awareness of it, come to know.
 Then, in 1986, Umberto Eco said "we are at present witnessing, both in Europe and America, a period of renewed interest in the Middle Ages, with a curious oscillation between fantastic neomedievalism and responsible philological examination".
 Recently, the term has been used by various writers such as medieval historians who see it as the intersection between popular fantasy and medieval history as a term describing the post-modern study of medieval history.
+Umberto attempts to better visualize and distinguish differing influences, application and representations of neomedievalism, and crafted a list of ten characterizations or categories—"Ten Little Middle Ages"—, in which neomedievalism may be represented in modern mediums.
+This is in part due to how across neomedieval media, the representation of the medieval differs from one work to another—a spectrum—with those who value the more philological, or historical accuracy, and those who only wish to use the medieval as a pretext for their work.

-The widespread interest in medieval themes in popular culture, especially computer games such as MMORPGs, films and television, neo-medieval music, and popular literature, has been called neomedieval.
+The widespread interest of medieval themes in popular culture, such as, films and television, neo-medieval music, popular literature, and more recently, especially in computer games such as MMORPGs (e.g. Ubisoft's Assassin's Creed), has been called neomedieval.
 Critics have discussed why medieval themes continue to fascinate audiences in a modern, heavily technological world.
 A possible explanation is the need for a romanticized historical narrative to clarify the confusing panorama of current political and cultural events.